-The park is open year-round and full of activities for the entire family to enjoy.
+Magnolia Springs State Park is open year-round and also full of outdoor activities for the entire family to enjoy.
 The summer months offer fishing, biking, and canoeing along the lake.
-Canoes are available for rent.
-While there are no live baits sold in the park for fishing, you can always swing by Millen and pick some up.
+Canoes are available for rent, and you can pick up some live bait in town nearby.
 Biking along the trails offer a new adventure to riders, especially those who join the Muddy Spokes Club.
 The off-season offers hiking, birding, and geocaching for all visitors.

 The roads leading into the park are paved with a slight incline as you make your way to the check-in point.
 Whether you are staying for the day or planning an overnight visit, there is a small parking fee associated with the park.
 The wooded areas and the beautiful lake provide small areas to relax and unwind from your travel.
 Magnolia Springs State Park is best explored on foot or bike.

 Fishing has to be one of the main selling points of the park for RV visitors.
-Every year Magnolia Lake is stocked with crappies, bass, trout, and many other types of fish.
+Every year Magnolia Lake is stocked with crappie, bass, trout, and many other types of fish.
 Remember to take your fishing rod and tackle the box along with some bait in your RV’s storage.
 If you are over the age of 16, you must purchase a fishing license online or in person.
 If you don't have a license, you can take part in one of the many free days of fishing offered by the park.
 You will need a boat permit and the registration documents for your boat to go out on the water.

 You can rent a canoe from the park store year-round.
 Take the time to explore Magnolia Lake and observe the fiddler crabs and water birds that call the park home.
 There are also lifejackets and oars for rent.
 You can paddle along the edge of the creek and run through cool water with your fingers.
 Remember to leave all electronics at your campsite to avoid wetting or falling into the lake.
 If you bring a snack on the lake, remember the surroundings and take your trash with you.

 Geocaching allows you to be an explorer and go treasure hunting with your family and geocaching friends.
-Geocache is a very simple activity and requires a curious nature, a pen/pencil, robust walking boots, a GPS device, a water bottle, and your own personal treasure.
+Geocache is a very simple activity and requires a curious nature, a pencil, robust walking boots, a GPS device, a water bottle, and your own personal treasure.
 Before exploring, make sure you know the cache logging rules.
 Leave a cache area as undisturbed as you can to make the next set of explorers as excited as you were.